puppetlabs/puppet-docs/source/pe/3.2/quick_writing.markdown

 * Modify a module obtained from the Forge
 * Write your own Puppet module
-* Create a site module that composes other modules into machine roles
+* Create a site module that assigns other modules into machine roles
 * Apply Puppet classes to groups with the console

 > Before starting this walkthrough, you should have completed the [introductory quick start guide](./quick_start.html).
 You should still be logged in as root or administrator on your nodes.